nikolacvetkovic/intersection-inventory/README.md

 All HTML, CSS and JavaScript is from http://www.free-css.com/free-css-templates/page202/boss and I changed them in accordance with the needs

-Goals:
+Main goals:
+1. change from XML config to Java config

+Other goals:

-1. add spring security (DONE)
+1. add Ajax (improve user experience)
-2. split "insert" and "update" in two separate Controllers (DONE)
-4. implement DAO pattern with Generic classes (DONE)
-5. optimize JSP pages (DONE)
-6. export data to .xlsx - Apache POI (DONE)
-7. add Ajax (checks user input in all forms then sends post request) (Transfer to branch: Move from XML to Java Config)
+2. add Ajax (checks user input in all forms then sends post request)